 Why get a hire car in Venice?

-Slovenia – with a hire car, you can easily pop across into neighbouring Slovenia and explore the Triglav National Park.
+- Slovenia – with a hire car, you can easily pop across into neighbouring Slovenia and explore the Triglav National Park.
 Given how bad public transport is at the top end of the Adriatic, continuing in to Croatia isn’t such a bad idea either – although one-way rentals will cost you.

 Although these can be done by train, a car gives the flexibility to enjoy the cities and landscapes and villages between them.

 - Beaches — there are plenty of great beaches around Venice, and a hire car is good for getting around here to.